brucekhlee/ace/maestro/README.md

 # todo
-1. Convert and import ligand from chemdraw to maestro using smile to import all 50ish compunds into maestro... (with corret name)
+1. Convert and import ligand from chemdraw to maestro using smile to import all 52 compunds into maestro... (with corret name)
 2. Rename ligand name in ligand.mae
    preparing a automate script to rename compound names
 3. Do the ligprep for ligand.mae

+# todo
+1. compounds list
+   TCK-1-76
+   TCK-1-49
+   TCK-2-43
+   TCK-2-80

+2. preparing everthing and write configureation files in local and then sync to cragger

+    # sync from  to remote
+    rsync -auv --progress ${LOCALDIR}/InducedFit_TCK-1-76/ khlee@cragger.nida.nih.gov:${REMOTEDIR}/InducedFit_TCK-1-76/
+    # on cragger; run IFD docking
+    ./run_*.sh

+    # sync from remote to local
+    rsync -auv --progress khlee@cragger.nida.nih.gov:${REMOTEDIR}/InducedFit_TCK-1-76/ ${LOCALDIR}/InducedFit_TCK-1-76/